redstartinteractive/sack-a-vole/README.md

 A multiplayer, shared AR game that utilizes the [Lightship ARDK](https://lightship.dev/docs/ardk/) and Unity's Netcode for GameObjects to demonstrates a number of features below.

+## Build and Run

+### Add your Lightship API key

+In order to run the project you'll need to add your LightShip API key.

+- Sign up at [the lightship dev website] (https://lightship.dev/)
+- Create a new project
+- Copy the generated API key
+- In unity, select the menu `Lightship -> Settings` and paste your key into the `API Key` field

+### Sign and build for iOS

+You'll need to add a signing identity if you want to build for iOS.
+This can be done in Unity's project settings, or within Xcode.

+- Build the game from unity to an Xcode project
+- Build the game in Xcode to a test device

+### Print the Target Image, for colocalization

+While playing the game, you'll need to scan a Target Image that is displayed in the real world.

+- In Unity, in the project tab, navigate to `Assets -> Textures`
+- Open and print the [ImageTrackingAnchor.png](Assets/Textures/ImageTrackingAnchor.png) file

+### Troubleshooting Notes

+- If you encounter an error building in Xcode (see [this forum post](https://forum.unity.com/threads/project-wont-build-using-xode15-release-candidate.1491761/page-2), you may need to add `-ld64` to the framework `UnityFramework` in Xcode under `Build Settings -> Other linker flags`

 ## How to Play

 ### Setup a lobby